 Professor Lean’s book, Vernacular Industrialism in China: Local Innovation and Translated Technologies in the Making of a Cosmetics Empire, 1900-1940 (Columbia University Press, 2020), examines the manufacturing, commercial and cultural activities of maverick industrialist Chen Diexian (1879-1940),” examines the cultural and intellectual dimensions of industrialization by focusing on the practices and writings of polymath Chen Diexian, a professional writer/editor, science enthusiast, and pharmaceutical industrialist.
 The project explores the intersection among vernacular industry, commerce, and ways of authenticating knowledge and things in an era of mass communication.
-She has received support for the project with the Charles A. Ryskamp (ACLS) award for 2010–2011 to develop the project and has given talks on the topic at Princeton, Harvard, Yale, NYU, the National University of Singapore, the University of Chicago, Tel Aviv University, the Chemical Heritage Foundation, Academia Sinica in Taiwan, and Fudan University in Shanghai.
+She has received support for the project with the Charles A. Ryskamp (ACLS) award in 2010–2011 and a fellowship from the Institute for Advanced Studies, a National Endowment of the Humanities grant and a Chiang Ching-kuo Foundation fellowship in 2017-2018.
 A third book project focuses on China’s involvement in shaping twentieth-century global regimes of intellectual property rights from trademark infringement to patenting science.
 It investigates the local vibrant cultures of copying and authenticating in China, as well as enquires into how China emerged as a “quintessential copycat” in the modern world.
 She was featured in “Top Young Historians,” History News Network (fall 2008) and received the 2013-2014 Faculty Mentoring Award for faculty in Columbia’s Graduate School of Arts and Sciences.
 She is currently the Director of the Weatherhead East Asian Institute.

 Professor Lean received her BA from Stanford (1990) and her MA and PhD (1996, 2001) from the University of California, Los Angeles.
 Before joining the Columbia faculty in 2002, she taught at the University of North Carolina, Chapel Hill.

 Eugenia Lean, Public Passions: The Trial of Shi Jianqiao and the Rise of Popular Sympathy in Republican China (University of California Press, 2007).

 林郁沁, 施剑翘复仇案-民国时期公众同情的兴起与影响 [Shi Jianqiao fuchou an – Minguo shiqi gongzhong tongqing de xingqi yu yingxiang] (Jiangsu Renmin Press, PRC, April 2011).
 Chinese translation of Public Passions: The Trial of Shi Jianqiao and the Rise of Popular Sympathy in Republican China.